 Consuming vitamin C in combination with such foods can enhance the body’s ability to efficiently absorb dietary iron.

-If an intestinal or digestive condition is diminishing your intake of iron, your GP will determine the underlying causes and take further action to effectively treat the root cause of the issue before treating your hair loss.
+If an intestinal or digestive condition is diminishing your intake of iron, your doctor will need to determine the underlying causes and take action to provide effective treatment.

 Other than that, there are a number of hair loss treatments available on the market that have proven effective in restoring hair loss brought about by a lack of iron:

-Minoxidil is a non-prescription shampoo product that is proven to speed up hair regeneration and prevent further hair loss.
-Approved for both men and women, it is rubbed into the scalp on a twice daily basis for optimum results.
-Although during the initial stage of application you may notice an increase in shedding, at around 6 months you should be able to detect visible results from the treatment through the appearance of shorter and thinner hair.
-It is important to note that continued application is necessary to retain the benefits.
+Minoxidil is a non-prescription product that is proven to speed up hair regeneration and prevent further hair loss.
+Approved for both men and women, it is applied to the scalp once or twice daily.
+During the initial stage of application minoxidil can lead to an increase in shedding, at around 6 months, you should be able to detect visible, positive results.
+It is important to note that continued application is necessary to retain a benefit.

-Finasteride is a prescription drug only approved for men suffering with male pattern baldness.
-Taken on a daily basis in pill form, its proven results include a considerable slowing of hair loss and in some cases, new hair growth.
+Finasteride is a prescription drug which is currently, only approved for men with male-pattern baldness.
+Taken on a daily basis in pill form, it can considerably slow or stop hair loss, and in some cases, lead to new hair growth.

-A hair transplant procedure is useful if the top of the head is affected by hair loss.
-The treatment consists of a surgeon removing small patches of skin consisting of several hair strands from the back or side of the scalp and implanting it into the bald sections, one follicle at a time.
-It is important to note that you may need several sessions to achieve desired results and it is not a permanent solution for hair loss.
-Some doctors recommend taking Minoxidil post-treatment to offset further hair loss.
+A hair transplant procedure is a good option for advanced hair loss, or hair loss which does not respond to medical therapy.
+The treatment consists of a surgeon removing small patches of skin consisting of several hair strands from the back or side of the scalp, and implanting that hair into the balding areas of the scalp.
+Several transplant sessions may be needed to achieve desired results and the reults may not always be permanent.
+Some doctors recommend applying minoxidil or taking finasteride post-treatment to offset additional hair loss.

 Low-level laser treatment consists of light technology that essentially stimulates dormant hair follicles and is clinically proven to induce regrowth for thicker and fuller hair.
 While it is approved as an effective treatment for hair loss in both men and women, further research is needed to establish the long-term effects of the treatment.

 Almost all remedies for hair loss come with side effects and possible risks.
-It is therefore important that you always consult a doctor before considering any type of treatment, who will advise you on which option is best for you.
+It is therefore important that you always consult a doctor before considering any type of treatment.
+Your doctor will advise you on which option is best for you.